bastienjalbert/aptr/README.md

 There are several ways you can help in improving this tool:

    - Report an issue or an improvement idea to the [issue tracker](https://github.com/bastienjalbert/aptr/issues)
-   - Giving me a tip (bitcoin cash : 14b2UMY1kCnhPDRbegTEg3zATQapCoswkf)
+   - Contribute by submitting improvements.